Cummins-Wärtsilä

-Cummins-Wärtsilä Engine Co. was a 1995–2000 operated diesel engine producer, that was jointly owned by Cummins and Wärtsilä NSD.
+Cummins-Wärtsilä Engine Co. was an Anglo-French joint venture which existed between 1995 and 2000.
+Jointly owned by Cummins and Wärtsilä NSD, it was a manufacturer of operated diesel engines.

 Background

 In the 1990s, Cummins was the world's biggest high-speed diesel-engine producer in the category of 200 horsepower and over.
 Meanwhile, Wärtsilä NSD, then Wärtsilä Diesel, was focussed on medium-speed engines.
 Cummins wanted to extend its selection in the upper range and Wärtsilä Diesel in its lower range.

 Establishment

 Cummins and Wärtsilä Diesel agreed about setting up a joint venture to produce engines which would cover the gap in the engine ranges between both companies.
 The companies signed a letter of intent for the foundation of Cummins-Wärtsilä in December 1994.
 The ownership was shared 50% / 50% between Cummins and Wärtsilä Diesel.
-Both the Cummins President Tim Solso as well as the Wärtsilä Diesel Pentti-Juhani Hintikka had high expectations about the co-operation.
-In March 1995 the President of Cummins-Wärtsilä was appointed Iain M. Barrowman who had served for eight years in Cummins.
+Both Cummins president Tim Solso as well as Wärtsilä Diesel chief Pentti-Juhani Hintikka had high expectations about the co-operation.
+In March 1995, Iain M. Barrowman, who had served for eight years at Cummins, was appointed president of Cummins-Wärtsilä.